Illegal operation (euphemism): Film

 Following a total ban on abortion plotlines in the American film industry during the heyday of the Hays Code, the phrase appeared in the 1949 American film The Doctor and the Girl, "[which signaled] the return of veiled dialogue in abortion narratives as censor Joseph Breen compromised by allowing them to refer to 'an illegal operation'…Despite the vagueness of the phrase 'illegal operation', studios realized that the PCA had just allowed an abortion narrative on the screen."

 Television

 In 1964, a character on the soap opera Another World who "refers to her 'illegal operation' that left her unable to bear children" was likely the first recurring or main character on American TV to claim an abortion.
 (The Defenders, a groundbreaking legal procedural, had devoted an episode to the topic two years prior.
 The show's dialogue used the word abortion repeatedly; all three of the show's usual sponsors declined to run commercials during that episode's ad breaks.)

 Program listings for episodes of late-1960s TV programs like The Mod Squad and Dr. Kildare also used "illegal operation" to describe abortion plot lines.

 Sculpture

-"The Illegal Operation" is the title of a grotesque 1962 Edward Kienholz installation art piece about unsafe abortion.
-Per the Los Angeles Times, "Abortion was a crime, and the wretched back-alley procedure that the artist witnessed his wife endure was fresh in his mind.
-(She survived.)"
-The artwork "depicts a makeshift operating room strewn with bedpans, rusty medical instruments, and dirty rags.
-There is nobody in this scene, only a ripped sack of cement, its contents spilling onto a chair through an oozing gash."
-The artwork is amongst "a handful of Kienholz's most important assemblages" and is considered representative of the "dramatic shift in the long-contentious abortion debate" that took place in the 1960s.
+The Illegal Operation is the title of a grotesque 1962 Edward Kienholz assemblage sculpture about unsafe abortion.